langflow-ai/langflow/docs/docs/Integrations/integrations-langfuse.md

 Langflow automatically collects and sends tracing data about the flow execution to Langfuse.
 You can view the collected data in your Langfuse project dashboard.

+## Disable the Langfuse integration

+To disable the Langfuse integration, remove the environment variables you set in the previous steps and restart Langflow.